Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 # Core One HT (500c) Mod
 Are you interested in giving your Prusa Core One some or all of the following?:
-1. A hotend capable of sustaining 450c?
+1. A hotend capable of sustaining 450c for safety, and 500c with a different heater?
 2. A chamber that's thermally insulated for extra temp stability?
 3. A chamber with...
 TRUE ACTIVE HEATING??
 No more 40-45c chamber temps throughout a print with a target of 55c (Bed 90c)!
 Only 55c here!
 4. Thanks to [metacollin](https://github.com/metacollin) and their [MK4/S 450c Mod](https://github.com/metacollin/Prusa-Firmware-Buddy/tree/mc_high_temp), full use of the Loveboard's 12-bit ADC to get ~0.2c resolution on a PT1000?